marcoverl/HPCPadovaUserGuide/docs/source/gettingstarted.rst

 Apply for an account
 --------------------

-Please contact support AT cloudveneto.it for an account on the HPC cluster.
+Please contact support-hpc AT pd.infn.it for an account on the HPC cluster.
 In the request please specify:

 * your institution